Sooshi Mango: History

 Sooshi Mango later announced a new show named 'Off The Boat, that was set to come to the stage in 2021, however it was later rescheduled to early 2022 due to the COVID-19 pandemic.
 This show marked their biggest performance to date at the time, taking place in arenas.
 Before the delay was made, Sooshi Mango released a new brand of Pino Silvestre before Father's Day.
 September 2021 saw Sooshi Mango announce a new podcast titled Saucy Meatballs: A Podcast Not About Meatballs, which the trio had been wanting to host for over three years.
 In late 2021, Sooshi Mango were nominated for and won the AACTA Favourite Digital Comedy Creator award.
 Off The Boat finally concluded in September 2022 and the addition of extra and encore shows raised their total show count to 44.
 The show marked the troupe's biggest event.

 Sooshi Mango made their debut in cinemas in October 2022, with a feature role for the trio in Giannopoulos' Wog Boy 3: Wog Boys Forever.
 Manfre told the Greek Herald, "It's an absolute honour and a privilege to be a part of the movie.
 We've all grown up watching it so to be a part of the trilogy is unbelievable."
 In 2022, it was confirmed that Sooshi Mango would begin scripting their own feature-length film.
-Sooshi Mango were nominated for the same AACTA Award in 2022, but did not win.
+Sooshi Mango were nominated for the same AACTA Award in 2022.

+Johnny, Vince & Sam's

+Sooshi Mango created a brand based on three of their most popular characters: the 'Ethnic Dads'.
+The character's names are: Johnny, Vince, and Sam.
+From this, the Johnny, Vince & Sam's Vino wine brand was born, with the first releases launched in 2022: the Sangiovese ’21, and the Moscato ’22.
+Later that year, the Johnny, Vince, and Sam's Sangiovese became the number one selling Sangiovese in all of Dan Murphy’s liquor merchant stores, Australia-wide.